davidusb-geek/emhass/README.md

 EMHASS was designed to be integrated with Home Assistant, hence it's name.
 Installation instructions and example Home Assistant automation configurations are given below.

+You must follow these steps to make EMHASS work properly:

+1) Define all the parameters in the configuration pane according to your installation.
+See the description for each parameter in the **configuration** section below.

+2) You most notably will need to define the main data entering EMHASS.
+This will be the `sensor_power_photovoltaics` for the name of the your hass variable containing the PV produced power and the variable `sensor_power_load_no_var_loads` for the load power of your household excluding the power of the deferrable loads that you want to optimize.

+3) Launch the actual optimization and check the results.
+This can be done manually using the buttons in the web ui or with a `curl` command like this: `curl -i -H "Content-Type: application/json" -X POST -d '{}' http://localhost:5000/action/dayahead-optim`.

+4) If you’re satisfied with the optimization results then you can set the optimization and data publish task commands in an automation.
+You can read more about this on the **usage** section below.

+5) The final step is to link the deferrable loads variables to real switchs on your installation.
+An example code for this using automations and the shell command integration is presentedd below in the **usage** section.

 ## Installation